 BRIAN BROKAW brings expertise in campaign consulting, strategic communications and public affairs to his political and private sector clients.
-Since opening his firm in 2010, Brokaw has served as a political and communications advisor to prominent elected officials, technology investors and global tech firms, social justice advocates, labor and business coalitions, professional sports executives, renewable energy companies, Indian tribes, healthcare sector clients and non-profit organizations.
+Since opening his firm in 2010, Brokaw has served as a political and communications advisor to prominent elected officials, technology investors and global tech firms, social justice advocates, labor and business coalitions, professional sports franchises, renewable energy companies and public utilities, Indian tribes, healthcare sector clients and non-profit organizations.
 In 2014, he was named to CalNewsroom’s list of the “100 best, brightest, and most indispensable people in California politics.”
+The U.K. Guardian has called him “a top Democratic strategist in the state.”

-Most recently, Brokaw served as campaign manager for California’s Proposition 64, which legalized the adult use of marijuana in California.
-Prop 64, spearheaded by California Lt.
-Gov. Gavin Newsom and philanthropist Sean Parker, passed with 57% of the statewide vote in November 2016 — the widest margin of any legalization measure in the nation.
+Brokaw presently serves as senior political advisor to Lt.
+Governor Gavin Newsom.
+He previously managed the campaign for California’s Proposition 64, which legalized the adult use of marijuana in the state.
+Prop 64, spearheaded by Newsom and philanthropist Sean Parker, passed with 57% of the statewide vote in November 2016 — the widest margin of any legalization measure in the nation.

-Working with prominent Silicon Valley investors, Brokaw managed the independent expenditure campaign that helped elect San Francisco Mayor Ed Lee in 2011 and subsequently launched a tech-sector political advocacy organization, sf.citi.
+Working with prominent Silicon Valley investors, Brokaw managed the independent expenditure campaign that helped elect San Francisco Mayor Ed Lee in 2011.
+The campaign produced a music video — “2 Legit 2 Quit” — that was recognized as the best political video of the year by Time, the New York Times, and the Washington Post, and was cited as a “case study” by YouTube.
+The campaign subsequently morphed into a tech-sector political advocacy organization that Brokaw helped to create, sf.citi.

 From 2006-2008, Brokaw was a consultant with Acosta|Salazar LLC, specializing in media relations, political coalitions and message development.

-During the 2008 election cycle, Brokaw served as California communications director for the Obama-Biden Coordinated Campaign.
+During the 2008 election cycle, Brokaw was California communications director for the Obama-Biden Coordinated Campaign.

 Brokaw served as press secretary for Phil Angelides for Governor from 2004-2006.
 For his work on the campaign, Brokaw was recognized by Capitol Weekly in 2006 as one of 25 “Up and Comers” in California politics.